 Journal of Personality 23 Aug 2019: Advance online publication

-This article investiagtes whether children's temperament is associated with the socioeconomic status of their family and local neighbourhood.
+This article investigates whether children's temperament is associated with the socioeconomic status of their family and local neighbourhood.
 Using data from the Longitudinal Study of Australian Children (LSAC), the article looks at the development of temperament across childhood and adolescence from the age of 4/5 to 15/16 years of age.
-Overall, the findings indicate that children from families and neighbourhoods with lower neighborhood socioeconomic status tend to have lower sociability, higher reactivity, and lower persistence - in childhood and into adolescence.
+Overall, the findings indicate that children from families and neighbourhoods with lower neighbourhood socioeconomic status tend to have lower sociability, higher reactivity, and lower persistence - in childhood and into adolescence.

 Children and Youth Services Review v.
 97 Feb 2019: 59-66

 This article explores children's views on what makes a strong and supportive community.
 Surveys were held with 108 children aged 8-12 years old.
 The findings highlight that though family poverty and inadequate public infrastructure can have a negative impact on children, strong and supportive relationships also play a significant positive role.
 The findings have implications for community development initiatives.